Drew75austin/Churn_Project/readme.md

+## Project Summary

+The project is focused on building a classification model to predict whether a customer will churn their credit card services.
+The project uses Python and several libraries, including Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, and XGBoost.

 ### Business Context

-The Thera bank recently saw a steep decline in the number of users of their credit card, credit cards are a good source of income for banks because of different kinds of fees charged by the banks like annual fees, balance transfer fees, and cash advance fees, late payment fees, foreign transaction fees, and others.
-Some fees are charged to every user irrespective of usage, while others are charged under specified circumstances.

-Customers’ leaving credit cards services would lead bank to loss, so the bank wants to analyze the data of customers and identify the customers who will leave their credit card services and reason for same – so that bank could improve upon those areas
+The Thera bank recently saw a steep decline in the number of users of their credit card, which is a good source of income for banks.
+Customers leaving credit card services would lead the bank to loss, so the bank wants to analyze the data of customers and identify the customers who will leave their credit card services and the reason for the same – so that the bank could improve upon those areas.

-You as a Data scientist at Thera bank need to come up with a classification model that will help the bank improve its services so that customers do not renounce their credit cards

 ### Data Description

+The dataset used in this project contains the following columns:

 * CLIENTNUM: Client number.
 Unique identifier for the customer holding the account
 * Attrition_Flag: Internal event (customer activity) variable - if the account is closed then "Attrited Customer" else "Existing Customer"